-Throughout 2017 the Society has continued to make use of the London Clearing House (LCH) with the LCH acting as the Society's appointed central counterparty to treasury swaps originally undertaken with institutional counterparties.
+The London Clearing House (LCH) acts as the Society's appointed central counterparty to treasury swaps originally undertaken with institutional counterparties.
 Where possible, the Society's derivative contracts are cleared via the LCH however non-centrally cleared derivatives are still held with non-LCH counterparties.
 See section 7.7 for detail of the Society's collateral policy with respect to derivative exposures.
 Derivatives are only used by the Group in accordance with the Building Societies Act 1986.
 These instruments are not used for trading or speculative purposes and their sole purpose is to mitigate risks arising from movement in interest rates or indices.
 The Society has a Credit Support Annex in place for all derivative counterparties.